|

 and more, until he realised that his heart wasn't really in this house

-then the DJing's picked up quite a bit, seeing Al guesting all over the
+Since then the DJing's picked up quite a bit, seeing Al guesting all over

-UK and beyond, always sticking to the music he loves, pleasing the purists
+the UK and beyond, always sticking to the music he loves; pleasing the

-with plenty of obscurities, while keeping Mr and Mrs Average happy with
+purists with plenty of obscurities, while keeping Mr and Mrs Average happy

-some classics, and always surprising the uninitiated who suddenly realise
+with the odd "classic", and always surprising the uninitiated who suddenly

 Al was honoured to be asked by Dave Lee to play at Z Records' first (and